helix-editor/spellbook/docs/compare.md

 [`pluots/zspell`](https://github.com/pluots/zspell) is an interesting alternative to the Hunspell-like spellcheckers mentioned above.
 ZSpell also takes the `.dic` and `.aff` Hunspell-style dictionary files.
 At time of writing ZSpell doesn't support suggestions.
 The interesting part of ZSpell is how it checks words instead.

 ZSpell expands affixes during instantiation of a dictionary.
 (See the `README.md` doc in this repository for a basic intro on affixes.)
 The "classic" spellcheckers mentioned above contain a subset of the possible dictionary words in a main lookup table.
 For example Spellbook's table includes "adventure" but not some of its conjugations made possible by prefixes/suffixes like "adventurer" or "adventured".
-In contrast, ZSpell expands each stem so that its tables include "adventure", "adventures", "adventurer", "adventure", "adventuring" and more.
-When checking a word, ZSpell performs a lookup into (up to) a handful of hash maps.
+In contrast, ZSpell expands each stem so that its tables include "adventure", "adventures", "adventurer", "adventured", "adventuring" and more.
+When checking a word, ZSpell performs a lookup into a handful of hash maps, short-circuiting if a word is found.

 The benefit is a basically constant-time `Dictionary::check_word` performance: